-Star of the week: Fomalhaut | EarthSky.org
+Fomalhaut: The loneliest star | EarthSky.org

 December 15, 5 p.m.

-Fomalhaut is the 18th brightest star in the sky.
-It is probably is the most southerly bright star that many North Americans know.
-Granted, a few bright stars farther to the south are visible from tropical and subtropic northern latitudes, but these brighter stars lurk near or beneath the horizon as seen as from middle and far latitudes in the northern hemisphere.
+Fomalhaut is probably is the most southerly bright star that many North Americans know.
+Granted, a few bright stars farther to the south are visible from tropical and subtropic northern latitudes, but these brighter stars lurk near or beneath the horizon as seen as from middle and far northern latitudes in the Northern Hemisphere.
 Fomalhaut can be seen from as far north as 60 degrees latitude (southern Alaska, central Canada, northern Europe), where it just skims the southern horizon.

-From the Southern Hemisphere.
-Those at far southern latitudes on Earth see Fomalhaut high in their sky, for more of the year, than we do on the northern part of Earth.

-Fomalhaut’s candidate planet, Fomalhaut b.
+Fomalhaut’s planet, Fomalhaut b or Dagon.
 The star Fomalhaut, which is known to be surrounded by several debris disks, holds a special place in the search for planets beyond our solar system.
 In 2008, scientists announced a visible planet for Fomalhaut.
 It was the first extrasolar planet visible to the eye in photographic images.
 In 2008, when astronomers made this announcement, we knew other planets were out there, orbiting distant suns.
 But, prior to the images of Fomalhaut b, all extrasolar planets, or exoplanets, made their presence known indirectly, for example, in some instances, by their gravitational tugging on their stars.

-This planet, now called Fomalhaut b, was believed to have at least the mass of Neptune, and no more than three times the mass of Jupiter.
-Calculations reported in January 2013 indicated that the planet has a 1,700-year, highly-elliptical orbit.

-Time will tell, as more observations continue to be made of this fascinating system.

-Fomalhaut history and mythology.
-As mentioned above, Fomalhaut is sometimes called the Loneliest Star.
-It really does look lonely because it’s as the only bright star in a large area of sky.
+Fomalhaut’s planet was confirmed as real in 2012, from images taken with the Hubble Space Telescope (see the image below).

+This planet – Fomalhaut b, recently given the name Dagon by the International Astronomical Union as part of its public process for giving proper names to exoplanets.
+Dagon was a Semitic deity that was half man and half fish.

+The planet has a 1,700-year, highly elliptical orbit around its parent star.
+It has a periastron – that is, a closest point to its star – of 7.4 billion kilometers or 46 billion miles (~50 time the Earth-sun distance) and an apastron (farthest point from its star) of about 44 billion km or 27 billion miles (~300 the Earth-sun distance).
+According to Wikipedia – as of May 25, 2013 – Dagon is 110 Earth-sun distances from its parent star.

+It should be mentioned that there was controversy surrounding the existence of Dagon for some years.
+You still sometimes see stories disputing that it exists.

+Fomalhaut in history and mythology.
 Fomalhaut is Alpha Piscis Austrinus (the brightest star in the Southern Fish), and the name Fomalhaut derives from the Arabic Fum al Hut, meaning Mouth of the Fish.
 Strangely, another Arabic title for the star means The First Frog.

 In the sky visible from the Northern Hemisphere, the constellation Aquarius the Water Carrier resides above Fomalhaut’s constellation Piscis Austrinus.
 You can see a zig-zag line of stars that goes from Aquarius to Piscis Austrinus.
-In skylore, this line of stars represents water from the Jar of the Water Carrier, trickling into the open Mouth of the Fish, as shown in the illustration above.
+In skylore, this line of stars represents water from the Jar of the Water Carrier, trickling into the open Mouth of the Fish, as shown in the illustration below.

 According to Richard Hinckley Allen, Fomalhaut was one of the four guardians of the heavens to the ancient Persians, and given the name of Hastorang.
 (The other guardians were Aldebaran in Taurus, Antares in Scorpius, and Regulus in Leo.)
 Allen also says that Fomalhaut was a source of worship at the temple of Demeter at Eleusis in ancient Greece.
-In about 2500 BC, Fomalhaut helped mark the location of the winter solstice, meaning that it helped to define the location in the sky where the sun crossed the meridian at noon on the first day of winter.
+In about 2500 B.C., Fomalhaut helped mark the location of the winter solstice, meaning that it helped to define the location in the sky where the sun crossed the meridian at noon on the first day of winter.

-Oddly, although Fomalhaut’s spectral type indicates a white to bluish white color, some writers have referred to it as red.
-There being little likelihood that this star has dramatically changed colors in historic times, the reference to a red Fomalhaut is puzzling.
-It may be due to a simple error, repeated unquestioning by later writers.
-Or it may be due to the reddening affects of Earth’s atmosphere, which filters out the bluer colors when an object is near the horizon.
-This causes, for example, red sunsets.

-Bottom line: Look for the star Fomalhaut in the constellation Piscis Austrinus the Southern Fish on Northern Hemisphere autumn evenings (Southern Hemisphere spring evenings).
-Because it’s the only bright star in its region of sky, Fomalhaut is sometimes called the Loneliest Star.
-This star is famous for its planet, Fomalhaut b, which was the first extrasolar planet seen via images at wavelengths visible to the human eye.
+The star Fomalhaut, and a word about the Main Sequence.
+As determined by an analysis of its light, Fomalhaut is classified as an A3V star.
+It’s considerably hotter and heavier than our sun.
+Imagine you could place our sun and Fomalhaut side by side in space – say, at 10 parsecs or 32.6 light-years away.
+In that case, Fomalhaut would outshine our sun in visible light by nearly 17 times.
+The “V” in Fomalhaut’s classification is called a luminosity class, and it designates the largest category of all, ordinary stars like our sun in the mature and stable part of their life spans.

+Fomalhaut’s actual distance from Earth, as determined by analysis of data from the Hipparcos mission, is 25 light-years.
+Fomalhaut’s mass and radius are, respectively, a little more than twice and a little less than twice solar values.
+Being hotter than the sun (about 8500 kelvins/8227 degrees Celsius or nearly 15,000 degrees F, compared to 10,000 degrees F or 5538 C for the sun), this star burns its fuel faster and has a shorter lifetime.
+In fact, it is estimated that Fomalhaut may have a lifespan of only about a billion years, a tenth of that of our cooler sun.
+Currently, Fomalhaut is likely less than halfway through its life.

 Fomalhaut’s position is RA: 22h 57m 39s, dec: -29° 37′ 19″.